krys-tsuda/Live-Project/README.md

 <img src="code_snippets/code3.PNG">

 <h4>Update & Delete</h4>
 <p>Update button renders a details page where user can update database object.
-Using pk to display info from card that called funtion.
-The delete function initiates the confirm delete function ensuring the user doesn't accidentaly delete from the db.
-On successful deleteing user is returned to collection page.</p>
+Pk is used to display the details of the card that called UPDATE or DELETE function.
+Delete function initiates the confirm delete function ensuring the user doesn't accidentaly delete an object.
+On successful deletion user is returned to collection page.</p>
 <img src="code_snippets/code2.PNG">

 <h4 id="ds">Data Scraping</h4>
 <p>Using BeautifulSoup to datascrape, I requested anilists webpage and parsed throgh the raw HTML.
-From the data I pulled objects with attributes class 'image' and created a dictionary with key 'source' containing object URLs..
-I then linked and displayed on an HTML page.</p>
+From the data I pulled objects with attributes class 'image' and created a dictionary with key 'source' containing object URLs.
+Data is then linked and displayed on HTML page.</p>
 <img src="code_snippets/code5.PNG">

 <h4 id="api">API</h4>
 <p>This function requests the URL for chosen API by selected category.
 Based upon the paramaters, JSON response is stored in object manga_data.</p>
 <img src="code_snippets/code6.PNG">
 <p>If there's data it's extracted into manga_list.
-For each manga (matching our paramaters), the corresponding attribute 'synopsis' is also pulled and stored.
+For each manga (matching paramaters), the corresponding attribute 'synopsis' is also pulled and stored.
 Error handling if there is no synopsis or manga data.
 Information is then rendered to linked HTML page.</p>
 <img src="code_snippets/code7.PNG">
-<p>On the front-end I created a drop down menu for user to search API based on category.
+<p>On the front-end  a drop down menu gives user category options to search API.
 Results will then be displayed on a list.
-If the user clicks on list item corresponding synopsis is displayed.</p>
+When clicked, list items corresponding synopsis is displayed.</p>
 <img src="code_snippets/code9.PNG">
 <p>JavaScript function that displays synopsis once event listener is triggered.
 Capturing the current scroll position, when synopsis finally loads the page will stay in its current position so user won't have to scroll back down.
 <img src="code_snippets/code10.PNG">